duneroadrunner/SaferCPlusPlus/README.md

 ### Setup and dependencies

-The beauty of the library is that it is so small and simple.
-Using the library generally involves copying the include files you want to use into your project, and that's it.
+Using this (header-only) library generally involves copying the include files you want to use into your project, and that's it.
 Outside of the standard library, there are no other dependencies.

 Building the example: For those using msvc, project and solution files are included.
 Otherwise, just create a new project and add all the `.cpp` and `.h` files.